seejaymcleod/StaticDice/README.md

 # ⚡ STATIC DICE
 [[AI-generated, obviously.
 Once the code is stable, I'll look into make proper readme.]]
-** This is me testing a Test and Prod workflow.
+** This is me testing a Test and Prod workflow.-- NO EMPTY COMIT THIS TIME

 ### High-Fidelity TTRPG Intelligence • Raw Electrical Entropy